 When you have an appointment with VSEC’s Internal Medicine doctors, you will typically be asked to fast your pet for 12 hours prior to an initial consultation so that any blood work or procedures can be performed without delay.

-If you have any concerns about the safety of fasting your pet, please mention this to the Client Services Representatives (CSRs) and they will discuss your concerns with a nurse or doctor.
+If you have any concerns about the safety of fasting your pet, please mention this to the Client Service Coordinator and they will discuss your concerns with a nurse or doctor.

 At the initial consultation, the doctor will obtain a thorough history and evaluation by performing a physical exam and reviewing any referral information that your family veterinarian has supplied.
 In some cases, outpatient diagnostic testing may be recommended.
 In other cases, hospitalization for further testing and supportive care may be recommended.